jamonholmgren/terve-sync/README.md

 # Terve Sync

 _Terve means "hello" in Finnish.
-You pronounce it "TARE-vuh"._
+You pronounce it "TARE-veh"._

 This is an experimental library by Jamon Holmgren which allows for synchronization of MobX-State-Tree stores (and possibly others in the